Singapore: Handling Financial Services Investigations

 The MAS’s response to the Libor scandal illustrated an innovative robust but pro-business enforcement approach in the area of financial rate manipulation.
 The MAS has been working with the Singapore Foreign Exchange Markets Committee to revamp the SIBOR-setting process and to more robustly regulate activities related to the setting of SIBOR, SOR and FX rates.
 This attitude should rightly inform the approach of financial institutions to internal investigations and its communications with the MAS.

-These recent moves signal the SGX's intention to strengthen individual accountability of senior managers and its enhanced interventionist approach.
+These recent moves signal the SGX’s intention to not only strengthen individual accountability of senior managers, but also demonstrates its enhanced interventionist approach to identify earlier warning signs and assist high-risk companies before they are in actual breach of the applicable rules.

 Singapore is also party to the Treaty on Mutual Legal Assistance in Criminal Matters among like-minded ASEAN Member Countries, which provides a process through which countries in the region can request and give assistance to each other in the collection of evidence for criminal investigations and prosecutions.